God Told Me to Write This Post

 Don’t despair.
 Glorifying God is a worthy goal.
 If your work blesses the life of one person (even if that person is you) while giving glory to our Lord, then be assured it’s worth it.
 If you feel God has called you to it, then make like Nike and just do it.
 If you feel He’s also called you to pursue publication, do that too.
 If you believe He’s made you a promise that your book will become a million copy bestseller, you might just want to keep that little tidbit to yourself.

 If you want credibility with your writing, don’t try to sell it based on the fact that God told you to write it.
 And you can trust me on that, because God told me to tell you all of this.

 P.S.
 Lest you think I don’t “get” the idea that God really does inspire our

-writing, please read this post which I wrote a few months ago.
-I’m a writer, too.
+writing, I’m a writer, too.
 I get it.